-The governor has the authority to cut expenses without legislative approval if there is a revenue shortfall.
+The governor has the authority to cut expenses for executive agencies without legislative approval if there is a revenue shortfall.
 To address the aforementioned climate change concerns, the state is conducting vulnerability preparedness planning with its municipalities and looking for ways to fund multiple resiliency projects across the commonwealth to mitigate the risks.

-GO rating methodology and scorecard factors
+Rating methodology and scorecard factors